swissi2000/ProbeApp-Test/docs/TPcalibration.md

 ### Calibration Bore Diameter
 This is the diameter that's usually engraved on the Bore Gauge.
 The units of the Bore Gauge can be selected.
-This will allow to use a mm Gauge on an Imperial machine (or vice verse) without having to convert the diameter manually to match the machines units.
+This will allow to use a mm Gauge on an Imperial machine (or vice versa) without having to convert the diameter manually to match the machines units.

 ### Probing Speed
 The default fast an slow probing feed rates are pre-populated.
 Only change these feed rates if you want to experiment if you can get more precise results by reducing the feed rate of if you can increase the feed rate without impacting the accuracy.